carpentries-incubator/ReproducibleResearch/episodes/step1Folders.md

 - [Where can I find DMP templates?](https://www.youtube.com/watch?v=HooeSaj3dQM)

-Around 50% of research projects reuse at least some of their previous project data - Is this data a subset of a previous project's data?
-Did it come from an external collaborator or an open repository?
-How does this affect your project?
+Around 50% of research projects re-use at least some of their previous project data.

+- Is this data a subset of a previous project's data?

+- Did it come from an external collaborator or organisation or from an open repository?

+- How does this affect your project?

 ### Folder Structures